 A sponsor increases ad spend after enrollment misses the forecast.
 Lead volume rises, but scheduled visits do not.
 The real issue is that patients are interested but records are not reviewed quickly enough, and coordinators are manually rebuilding status before sponsor calls.

 The rescue action should focus on workflow and records readiness, not only advertising.
-Otherwise the team pays to push more patients into the same bottleneck.
+Otherwise the team pays to push more patients into the same bottleneck and the sponsor sees more activity without more scheduled screening movement.

 Where TrialsNest fits

-TrialsNest can support rescue planning by showing where patients stall: source quality, prescreen, coordinator follow-up, records, scheduling, screen failure, or close reason.
+TrialsNest can support rescue planning by showing where patients stall across source quality, prescreen completion, coordinator follow-up, records readiness, scheduling movement, screen failure, and close reason categories.

 That gives teams a practical operating view instead of another abstract funnel chart.
-A good rescue plan should end with owners, dates, and decisions needed before the next sponsor update.
+A good rescue plan should end with owners, dates, decision thresholds, and the sponsor choices needed before the next enrollment update.

 Sources used for this plan